Bean-to-Bar

 Alles, was ihr über Schoko-Tastings wissen müsst

 "Eat chocolate?
 Can I!"
 We have no doubt about that.
-But so that you can taste and describe the nuances and aromas of the chocolate even more finely, we give you a few tips for a professional chocolate tasting.
-Whether as a (virtual) event with good friends or as a little taste break in between ... happy tasting!
+So that you can taste and describe the nuances and aromas of the chocolate even more finely, we will give you a few tips for a professional chocolate tasting.
+Whether as a (virtual) event with good friends or as a little tasteful break in between... happy tasting!

 Don't eat!
 Enjoy!

 Chocolate should not be chewed!
-Instead, place a small piece of the chocolate on your tongue and slowly let it melt.
-You can also tickle it lightly with the tip of your tongue and slide it back and forth over your tongue.
-Sounds silly?
-Try it, you will taste the chocolate much more intensively.
+Instead, place a small piece of the chocolate on your tongue and let it melt slowly.
+You can also gently tickle it with the tip of your tongue and slide it back and forth over your tongue.
+Sound silly?
+Try it, you will taste the chocolate much more intensely.
 Why?
-Because people and chocolate complement each other perfectly: Chocolate melts at body temperature.
-Melting also melts the cocoa butter, which in turn brings out the different flavors.
-If the cocoa butter is chewed, it cannot develop its full power and you miss out on a lot.
+Because people and chocolate complement each other perfectly: chocolate melts at body temperature.
+Melting also causes the cocoa butter to melt, which in turn highlights the different flavors.
+If the cocoa butter is chewed, it cannot develop its full power and you will miss out on a lot.

 Bitte nicht kauen!
 Schokolade solltet ihr genießen ;) ©Unsplash Please don't chew!
 You should enjoy chocolate ;) ©Unsplash